B1ack2un/AstronetTESS/README.md

 If you trained an ensemble of models and want to use model averaging, include a `--average` argument and make sure `${MODEL_DIR}` is set to the directory that contains the 10 subdirectories.
 If there's no `--average` argument, `${MODEL_DIR}` is just the directory containing your single model.

-The output of this step is a file called `prediction_yyy.txt`, saved in the bazel-bin/astronet folder.
+The output of this step is a file called `prediction_yyy.txt` saved in the bazel-bin/astronet folder.
 This file contains the TIC ID of each object in your input list, and the model's prediction of the object being a plausible planet candidate.

 ### Vetting Process